Colorado

 Colorado’s Producer Responsibility program for packaging and paper products requires covered producers to join a Producer Responsibility Organization (PRO), and through the PRO, fund and manage the end of life of those materials, which includes collection, processing, and recycling or composting.

 CAA was approved by the Colorado Department of Public Health & Environment (CDPHE) as the PRO that will administer Colorado’s EPR law for packaging and paper products on May 1, 2023.
-CAA submitted the initial Plan Proposal to Colorado’s Producer Responsibility Advisory Board on Feb.
-3, 2025.
+On December 9, 2025, CAA’s final plan was approved by CDPHE.

 FAQ

-• Covered materials are defined in the Act and include packaging and paper products.
-The covered materials can be broken down into 2 lists:
+Covered materials are defined in the Act and include packaging and paper products.
+The covered materials can be broken down into two lists:

 • Minimum Recyclable List (MRL) – The list of covered materials that must be collected statewide in a manner that is as convenient as the collection of solid waste.

 CAA Colorado recognizes that a phased approach is necessary to collecting and processing items on the MRL and AML.
-Communities can learn more about this phased approach and see the full MRL and AML in Chapter 7 of the Plan Proposal.
+Communities can learn more about this phased approach and see the full MRL and AML in Chapter 7 of the final plan.

 • Colorado’s EPR program is projected to expand access to convenient recycling services for to up to 700,000 households and nearly double the recycling rate of paper and packaging in the state.
 The plan is also expected to reduce greenhouse gas emissions by an estimated 1.3 million metric tons of carbon dioxide - equivalent to 278,000 cars’ worth – annually by 2035.